chandu2205-code/DynamicProgramming/README.md

   * [Codechef Tutorials](https://www.codechef.com/wiki/tutorial-dynamic-programming)
   * [HackcerEarth](https://www.hackerearth.com/practice/notes/dynamic-programming-i-1/)
   * Dynamic Programming by Richard Ernest Bellman
   * Dynamic Programming for Coding Interviews: A Bottom-Up approach to problem solving
+  * If Recursive and iterative solutions are equally easy and take almost equal time to code , then always write iterative solutions .
+It takes less time and memory to execute .